 Sam Billard

-Sam is a member of the firm's Financial Services Group and has extensive experience in project finance, syndicated lending, asset-based lending, restructuring, leasing, derivatives, asset-backed commercial paper, structured finance and carbon trading.
+Sam is a member of the firm's Financial Services Group and has extensive experience in project finance, syndicated lending, asset-based lending, cannabis lending, precious metals lending, restructuring, leasing, derivatives, asset-backed commercial paper, structured finance, and public and private bond financing.
 Focusing on unusual, often multi-jurisdictional, secured lending transactions, he provides corporate, regulatory and transactional advice to some of the largest financial institutions in North America.
 Sam has extensive experience in drafting and commenting on over-the-counter swap documentation and other bespoke derivative transactions.

 Sam’s broad experience and practical approach allow him to provide proactive and effective advice to clients in all areas of financial services.
 He has developed an expertise in assisting financial institutions restructure exposures to struggling resorts, hotels and other hospitality-related businesses in the Caribbean.